tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ### Trigger event callback

-This API is used to trigger event callback via periodic Poll call in Tick.
+Event callbacks can be triggered by periodically calling Poll in Tick.
 #### Function prototype

 ```